LamanSalimova/LamanSalimova/README.md

 <br/>

 ### Front-end developer who builds responsive and adaptive websites or applications.
-Proficient in HTML CSS, JavaScript plus modern libraries and frameworks.Also worked withFigma and Adobe XD.
+Proficient in HTML CSS, JavaScript plus modern libraries and frameworks.Also worked with Figma and Adobe XD.

 <br/>